ricardojoserf/SharpCovertTube/README.md

 # SharpCovertTube

-A program to control Windows systems remotely by uploading videos to Youtube, using C# for the listener and Python to create the videos.
-The QR codes can be in cleartext or AES-encrypted values.
+SharpCovertTube is a program created to control Windows systems remotely by uploading videos to Youtube.

+The program monitors a Youtube channel until a video is uploaded, decodes the QR code from the thumbnail of the uploaded video and executes a command.
+The QR codes in the videos can use cleartext or AES-encrypted values.

+It has two versions, binary and service binary, and it includes a Python script to generate the malicious videos.
+Its purpose is to serve as a persistence method using only web requests to the Google API.

 ![img1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/sharpcoverttube/Screenshot_0.png)

 ## Usage